khoab/ft_printf/README.md

 <b>What can b_printf does?</b>
 <br />For now, ft_printf only handle:

-• Manage the following conversions: csp
+<br />• Manage the following conversions: csp
-• Manage the following conversions: diouxX with the following flags: hh, h, l and ll.
+<br />• Manage the following conversions: diouxX with the following flags: hh, h, l and ll.
-• Manage the following conversion: f with the following flags: l and L.
+<br />• Manage the following conversion: f with the following flags: l and L.
-• Manage %%
+<br />• Manage %%
-• Manage the flags #0-+ and space
+<br />• Manage the flags #0-+ and space
-• Manage the minimum field-width
+<br />• Manage the minimum field-width
-• Manage the precision.
+<br />• Manage the precision.

-All the other case and feature couldn't be handle on purpose.
+<br />All the other case and feature couldn't be handle on purpose.

 <b>How long did i take from me to finish ft_printf?</b>
 <br /> 1 weeks and 6 days, from scratch.